Commercial Food Storage Containers Buying Guide

 The types and volumes of ingredients you use are deciding factors in the best size and shape of food storage containers.
 But also consider the full yields of your prepared recipes.

-For rounds and square containers as the capacity increases so does the height and sometimes the diameter/width.
+For rounds and square containers, as the capacity increases so does the height and sometimes the diameter or width of the container.
 In some cases, that means that two or three containers of different capacities of the same shape use the same lids.

-Rectangular containers, typically called food boxes or food storage boxes, are sized by industry standard measurements like Full Size, Half Size, etc but can also have the measurements.
+Rectangular containers, typically called food boxes or food storage boxes, are sized by industry standard measurements like Full Size, Half Size, etc. but can also be named by the measurements.
 Containers of the same size (26” x 18” for example) can have varying depths to allow for increased capacities.
 Most also have a capacity measurement.
-Using industry standard measurement means they fit the standard carts and racks that permeate commercial kitchens.
+Using industry standard measurement means these rectangular containers fit the standard carts and racks that permeate commercial kitchens.

 Commercial Food Storage Container Features